-In this section we describe the proposed RL solution, whose pipeline is reported in \figurename~\ref{fig:pipeline}.
-The pipeline takes as input an event log related to a multi-actor process, the definition of a relevant KPI to optimise, as well as the ownership of the activities in the log and builds via RL a (recommender) system that recommends the next best activity(ies) in order to optimise the desired KPI.
-It is composed of three phases: in the \emph{Preprocessing phase} an MDP is built starting from the three inputs of the pipeline (Sec.~\ref{sec:constructionMDP}); in the \emph{Reinforcement Learning phase} the MDP is trained by the RL algorithm to learn the best policy, and, finally, in the \emph{Runtime phase}, the policy is used to recommend the best next activity(ies) for an ongoing execution (Sec.~\ref{sec:RLtraining}).
+The pipeline for this method is shown in \figurename~\ref{fig:MDP_pipeline}.
+The main idea is to mine an MDP model from an event log, so to apply Dynamic Programming (DP) methods and train an RL agent.
+The pipeline takes as input an event log related to a multi-actor process, the definition of a relevant KPI to optimize, as well as the ownership of the activities in the log, and builds via RL a system that recommends the optimal next activity or set of activities in order to optimize the desired KPI.

+It is composed of three phases: in the \emph{Preprocessing phase} an MDP is built starting from the three inputs of the pipeline (Section.~\ref{sec:constructionMDP}); in the \emph{Reinforcement Learning phase} the policy is learned from the MDP by the DP value iteration algorithm and, finally, in the \emph{Runtime phase}, the policy is used to recommend the optimal next activity or set of activities for an ongoing execution (Section~\ref{sec:RLtraining}).

-\subsection{MDP construction from log data}
+\subsubsection{MDP construction from log data}

-The aim of the \emph{Preprocessing phase} is building an MDP starting from: (i) the event log; (ii) the list of activities carried out by the \emph{agent}, and the ones by the \emph{environment}; and (iii) the KPI to optimise.
+The aim of the \emph{Preprocessing phase} is building an MDP starting from: (i) the event log; (ii) the list of activities carried out by either the \emph{agent}, or by the \emph{environment}; and (iii) the KPI to optimize.

-At a high level, the following mapping between the MDP components (actions and states) and the information extracted from the event log can be defined as follows: \begin{itemize} \item actions: the activities that the agent can carry out; \item states: a comprehensive description of the system.
+At a high level, the following mapping between the MDP components (actions and states) and the information extracted from the event log can be defined: \begin{itemize} \item actions: the activities that the \emph{agent} can carry out; \item states: a comprehensive description of the system.
 In a fashion similar to \cite{us@BPM22} it contains three components: \begin{itemize} \item last activity selected by the agent or the environment; \item the trace history, that is, the condensed information about the entire trace execution up to that point; \item information about the reward obtained up to that point. \end{itemize} \end{itemize}